DarkAxi0m/mdtodo/README.md

 mdtodo is Another command-line interface (CLI) tool that manages your to-do list and saves it in a Markdown (.md) file.
 This approach combines the simplicity of plain text with the structured formatting of Markdown, making your tasks easy to read and manage.

+Note: This project is a learning exercise for me to explore Go.
+I'm using it on my machine for development and task tracking, but use it at your own risk.

 ## todo
 - [ ] lots, see [todo.md](todo.md) ;)